Aspose/releases.aspose.com/content/pdf/jassperreport/_index.md

 {{< Common/h3 text="Download Aspose.PDF to Export JasperReports® to PDF Formats"  >}}
 {{< Common/paragraph class="package-instructions">}}
-{{< Common/link href="https://products.aspose.com/pdf/jasperreports/" text="Aspose.PDF for JasperReports"  >}} helps you export reports from JasperReports® and JasperServer® to the PDF, PDF/A, and other supported file formats.
+Aspose.PDF for JasperReports helps you export reports from JasperReports® and JasperServer® to the PDF, PDF/A, and other supported file formats.
 The important report features, such as charts and tables are converted without any loss in the layout or formatting.
 {{< Common/release-notes-link family="pdf" product="jasperreports" href="https://docs.aspose.com/pdf/jasperreports/release-notes/" text="https://docs.aspose.com/pdf/jasperreports/release-notes/"  >}}
 {{< /Common/paragraph>}}
 {{< Common/hr >}}